 Amphibian Monitoring on Mt.
 Mansfield

-No abnormal anurans were collected in this most recent data set.
+No abnormal anurans were collected in 2014.
 Since 1998, only 14 abnormal anurans have been captured at this site.

 Long Term Trends

 The data collected about reptiles and amphibians from Mt.
 Mansfield, Lye Brook, and from the participants in the VT Reptile and Amphibian Atlas have been used to provide conservation information to private individuals, companies and organizations and governmental units.
-Biologists from Green Mountain and Finger Lakes National Forest asked for advice on reptile and amphibian management, private foresters consider herptiles in their management plans, citizens and the Vermont Department of Transportation assist in road crossings during spring migratory periods, and critical habitat for rare or threatened species has been purchased.
+Biologists from GMNF asked for advice on reptile and amphibian management, private foresters consider herptiles in their management plans, citizens and the VT Department of Transportation assist in road crossings during spring migratory periods, and critical habitat for rare or threatened species has been purchased.
 All species benefit from these conservation measures.
 The continuing decline of several species of amphibians in Vermont should be cause for concern for all of us.

 Only one amphibian species of the 11 that we monitor saw an increase in numbers at Mount Mansfield over the last 2.5 decades.

 - Amphibian monitoring at the Lye Brook Wilderness and Mount Mansfield https://www.uvm.edu/femc/project/amphibian-monitoring-lye-brook-wilderness-mt